What is ELPAC?

-The English Language Proficiency Assessments for California (ELPAC) is the successor to the California English Language Development Test (CELDT).
+ELPAC – the English Language Proficiency Assessments for California – is the successor to the California English Language Development Test (CELDT).
 Beginning in 2017-18, the ELPAC is the required state test for English language proficiency (ELP) that must be given to students whose primary language is a language other than English.

-State and federal law require that local educational agencies administer a state test of ELP to eligible students in kindergarten (or year one of a two-year kindergarten program, sometimes referred to as “transitional kindergarten”) through grade 12 (ages 3-21).
+State and federal laws require that local educational agencies administer a state test of ELP to eligible students in TK (transitional kindergarten) or kindergarten through grade 12 (ages 3 to 21).
 The ELPAC is aligned with California’s 2012 English Language Development Standards, and is composed of two separate ELP assessments:

 - Initial Assessment (IA): an initial identification of students as English learners

 - Summative Assessment (SA): an annual summative assessment to measure an English learner’s progress in learning English and to identify the student’s ELP level

 On the state’s Starting Smarter website, parents will find information on how use the ELPAC score report to better understand their child’s progress in learning English.

 For additional assistance regarding English language proficiency, contact EUSD’s Language Assessment Center at email@example.com.

 - Arabic – دليل الوالدين لفهم ELPAC (PDF)

 - English – A Parent Guide to Understanding the ELPAC (PDF)

 - Korean – 이해를 위한 학부모 가이드 ELPAC (PDF)